dagster-io/dagster/docs/docs-beta/docs/getting-started/quickstart.md

 ---
-title: "Dagster quickstart"
+title: Build your first Dagster project
 description: Learn how to quickly get up and running with Dagster
 sidebar_position: 30
 sidebar_label: "Quickstart"
 ---

-# Build your first Dagster project

 Welcome to Dagster!
 In this guide, you'll use Dagster to create a basic pipeline that: